Medicines are used to both prevent and

 estrogen alone increases the risk for cancer of the lining of the

-uterus (endometrial cancer), ERT is only used if a woman has had her uterus
+uterus (endometrial cancer), ET is only used if a woman has had her uterus

-(hormone replacement therapy, or HRT) is recommended for women who have
+(hormone therapy, or HT) is recommended for women who have